CORPFIN 7049 - Real Estate Valuation and Investment (M)

 - Assessment must maintain academic standards.

 Assessment Detail1.
-One group assignment (worth 25% towards your final grade)
+One individual assignment (worth 30% towards your final grade)

-This group assignment requires you to value a real estate property in the Asia Pacific area.
-A detail analysis of the local real estate market condition is the starting point.
-In addition, you need to predict the future cash flow generated from the asset and use the discount cash flow model to value to property.
-The quality of the report, the quality of the analysis and the logical reasoning in developing the analysis are the key factors for the assessment.
+This assignment requires you to value a property in Australia.
+A detailed analysis of the local real estate market condition is the starting point.
+In addition, you need to predict the future cash flow generated from the asset and use the discount cash flow model to value the property.
+The quality of the report, the quality of the analysis, and the logical reasoning in developing the analysis are the key factors for the assessment.

-3. Group presentations and participations during seminar (worth 10% towards your final grade)
+3. Final exam (worth 40% towards your final grade)

-There will be a three-hour examination covering all topics studied in the course.
-The examination will be closed book.
+There will be a 90 minutes examination covering all topics studied in the course.
 Students are not permitted to take a dictionary (English or English-Foreign) into the examination.
 The use of a calculator that is incapable of storing text is permitted in the examination.
 Legible hand-writing and the quality of English expression are considered to be integral parts of the assessment process.
-Marks may be deducted because of poor hand-writing.
+While marks will not be deducted for poor hand-writing or English expression, it is stongly recommended that you write clearly to avoid the complications which can arise for examiners as a result of illegible responses.

 SubmissionStudents are expected to submit their work by the due date to maintain a fair and equitable system.
 Students must NOT submit work for an assignment that has previously been submitted for this course or any other course without prior approval from the lecturer-in-charge.
 Assignments, not complying with the University’s policy on plagiarism, will be forwarded to Academic Integrity for investigation.
 Please retain a copy of all assignments submitted.